IFB-ElixirFr/sandboxbioscenarios/linux_basics_session03/steps/step07.md

 cut -f 1-3,5 SAOUHSC.bed
 ```

-You can change the delimiter between fields with the _-d_ option.
+If the file contains columns separated by alternative characters (*e.g.* ',', ';', ':', '|'...), you can change the column/field delimiter thanks to the _-d_ option.

 Look at the beginning of the _MACS2.csv_ file (try `head MACS2.csv`).
 It contains 6 columns, separated by a comma.